 What is ScrumBut?

-Note that the recent “fix” to this dilemma is something now called “ScrumAnd.”
-That is, adding additional practices to Scrum.
+Scrum does allow you to add things to it – called “ScrumAnd.”
 But sometimes the best way to remove a dysfunction is to change a practice that is mandated by Scrum and substituting one that is more applicable to the team.

-If people just abandon practices without adopting a new one to fulfill its intent ScrumBut is likely a bad thing.
+If people just abandon practices without adopting a new one to fulfill the intent of the practice, ScrumBut as a bad thing is likely to ensure.
 Substituting practices requires understanding the intention of the practice being substituted and a set of alternatives to choose from.

 There is no definitive set of alternative practices to Scrum.
 That is the entire point.
 But it is worth investigating a few of them to illustrate how Scrum as Example can be used.

 How to tell if a change is better